WoW64 (Windows 32-bit on Windows 64-bit) is a subsystem within Microsoft Windows that lets Windows run 32-bit programs on 64-bit hardware.

 );

-We traverse the process list via NextEntryOffset
+Putting it all together, we traverse the system process list via NextEntryOffset

-structure – we check each process ID against the WoW64 function, and then free our buffer and ntdll handle after completion.
+, part of the SYSTEM_PROCESS_INFORMATION structure – checking each process ID against the WoW64 function, and then finally freeing our buffer and ntdll handle after completion.

 int main() {